Runi-VN/LegoHouse/README.md

         //We still do not have a three-dot brick, but we do have a 1-dot brick to fix our problem.

         int CalcOnes = (CalcRemainder%2); //(3%2) = 1.
-        /*REMEMBER! this takes height of equal numbers and will always give 0 in that case (if a 1-brick is not needed)*/
+        /*REMEMBER!
+This takes height of equal numbers and will always give 0 in that case (if a 1-brick is not needed)*/

         //So the results should now be: